mnemonikr/sleigh-config/README.md

 sleigh-config = { version = "1", features = ["x86"] }
 ```

-Then use a crate that uses these configuration files to interact with Ghidra SLEIGH:
+Then use a crate such as [libsla](https://crates.io/crates/libsla) that uses these configuration files to interact with Ghidra SLEIGH:

 ```rust
 let sleigh = libsla::GhidraSleigh::builder()